The Aristotelian Corpus

 Physics is Second Philosophy

-Now it is possible to see a little more clearly why Aristotle thinks of the subject he pursues in the physical works as "second philosophy."
+Given this understanding of demonstrations, it is possible to see a little more clearly why Aristotle thinks of the subject he pursues in the physical works as "second philosophy."

 This interpretation, however, does not show why Aristotle thinks of physics as "second" as opposed to "first philosophy."
 The idea, it seems, is that the objects of the study in physics are somehow secondary.
 Since the objects of the study are the forms of natural bodies, this means that these forms are somehow secondary.
 To get straight on what this means, it is necessary to take a closer look at what these forms are and also at Aristotle's ontology more generally.
 This is a large undertaking, and it will be an ongoing task in subsequent lectures.

-Reason, Knowledge, and the Theory of Induction
+Reason, Knowledge, and Induction

 Aristotle theory of induction is not straightforward to understand.
 What exactly he has in mind is the subject of a subsequent lecture.